 Leaks in the shower head are typically caused by:

-- Or even if the handle is in the off position.
+- If the handle is in the off position

 Shower leaks can commonly occur in the joint between the shower tray and the walls.
 This could be due to:

 - Sealant issues – if a poor adhesive was applied, or if there’s mould in the sealant

 - Faults with the shower seals

 A dripping mixer valve can be easily resolved.
 Common causes of mixer valve leakages include: